domerin0/neural-sentiment/README.md

 You can access tensorboard with this application by using:

-`tensorboard --logfile="tensorboard --logdir=/tmp/tb_logs/"`
+`tensorboard --logdir=/tmp/tb_logs/`

 Then copy and paste the localhost url your terminal window gives you, into your browser of choice.

-There isn't much to see right no except an overview of the graph.
-I will include screenshots of this down the road.
+There isn't much to see right now except an overview of the graph.
+I will include screenshots of this down the road as I add more tensorboard functionality to this project.

 ### Results